-Fortunately, whiplash is typically not a life threatening injury, but it can be very painful, restrict range of motion and activities, including work activities leading to loss of earnings, and lead to a prolonged period of disability.
+Fortunately, whiplash is typically not a life-threatening injury, but it can be very painful, restrict range of motion and activities, including work activities.
+This could potentially cause loss of earnings, or lead to a prolonged period of disability.

 Treatment typically begins with over-the-counter pain relievers and ice applied to the painful neck muscles.
 If pain persists, medical care, prescription medications, physical therapy and exercises may be helpful.
 In more extreme cases, consultations are required with orthopedic surgeons, neurologists and/or neurosurgeons; and sometimes neck surgery, including cervical fusion, laminectomy or laminoplasty surgery, may be required.What Symptoms Should You Look for?

 The most common symptoms related to whiplash injury from accidents include:

 - Neck pain and stiffness, headache, shoulder pain and stiffness,

 - Dizziness, fatigue, jaw pain (temporomandibular joint symptoms -- TMJ),

 - Arm pain, arm numbness and weakness, visual disturbances, ringing in the ears (tinnitus), and